top of page

 I hope to be clear on why I sought a human-free space in paradise and replaced any possible human connection with my love for animals and nature.
 Possessing a quite fragile inner world, I prayed for a space in paradise in which I wouldn't be disappointed at all by, for example, having to face something I did not accept: my future lover sharing me with many maiden women.
 I ended up choosing not to understand the complete nature of God in the context of giving men weird promises.
 I didn't want to know or understand why He was like that.
 All I would ask Him, in return for my suppressed disappointment towards Him (that He surely must have realized hypothetically because He is God, right?), was to keep me away from having a miserable afterlife with something He promised men but that I did not want to see.
 Questioning Allah is a never-ending vicious circle where one can not get healthy satisfactory answers.
 I couldn't get out of that vicious circle when I tried to understand God's intentions and I'm glad I don't have to undergo the distressing mental exercise to make it rational, which never worked.

-Now that I understand myself better, I can confirm that I was actually rebelling against the lack of Allah's consent in asking his female creation to give something to her partner male creation.
+Now that I understand myself better, I can confirm that I was actually rebelling against the lack of Allah's consent in asking his female creation to give something to her partner, His male creation.
 It was all about the lack of respect from the beginning and the fact that I didn't have the power in front of God to change that.

 Visualizing my paradise

 In my garden, I would have flowers of all sorts on which some of my cats would sit, hang around, or even pluck some to bring them to me.
 There would also be fountains all around the garden where birds can drink and splash water on themselves.
 My favourite seasons are autumn, winter and spring.
-The Sun would not dry or cause discomfort for any of us as I wouldn't ever live during summer.
+The Sun would not cause discomfort for any of us as I wouldn't ever live during summer.
 The warmth during spring would be enough for me.
 When I would walk a bit outside the zone of my garden, there would be a river with the beautiful sound of water, and not so far from it, the waterfall could be heard and seen.
 A handful of colourful butterflies would fly around, but my friends that would always be with me would be cats, owls and crows.
 The reason why I also would want to have crows is related to their loyal traits.
 Owls are very interesting, cute and calm animals to have around.
 Looking at my style and fantasies, no wonder why later on, when I discovered Studio Ghibli, I loved their vibes, because it just aligned with what I liked to see: human and animal friendship in the beautiful landscapes of nature.

 Of course, when I yearn for such an English garden, I can not escape the senses in my DNA from my Turkish ancestors.
 I would like to live in a landscape like the one from the city I originate from my Turkish parents, which is a landscape with mountains like those in Bolu.
-As animals, I also yearn for one of the best friend animals of the Turks, which is a horse.
+As for animals, I also yearn for one of the best friend animals of the Turks, which is a horse.
 I could have a whole zone of nature for a couple of horses I wanted to have.
 All of this was the perfect idealization of my paradise for my personal introverted experience: an eternity of low stimulation peaceful life, and high peace of mind with my animal friends in my independent world with zero disturbance from the outside.
 I could exist for eternity in this deep experience of serenity, hoping that my lover is not enjoying maiden women and even if he does, I wouldn’t have a clue about it.
 During my experience in my own version of paradise, I would thus not seek the broad experience like most extroverted people would.
 To understand the difference between deep experience and broad experience, I would say we can look at it quantitatively.
 A deep experience doesn't need much stimulation and focuses on the depth of a single or minimal experience.
 A broad experience symbolizes 'many' experiences in which different events are involved with large and different crowds and many external energy-consuming moments.

 English garden